aisandler/marketing-calendar-saas/README.md

 1. Check that all dependencies are installed correctly
 2. Verify your Supabase connection settings
 3. Clear your browser cache if you see stale data

+## Documentation

+For more detailed information, please refer to the following guides:

+- `USER_GUIDE.md`: End-user guide for using the application
+- `DEVELOPER_GUIDE.md`: Technical documentation for developers
+- `RESOURCE_MANAGEMENT.md`: Detailed documentation of resource management features
+- `API_DOCUMENTATION.md`: API reference documentation
+- `DEPLOYMENT_GUIDE.md`: Guide for deploying the application

+## Roadmap and Feature Ideas

+To track the project's future direction and feature plans:

+- `ROADMAP.md`: Overview of planned features and enhancements
+- `FEATURE_IDEAS.md`: Detailed feature requests and enhancement ideas

 ## Contributing